Food, Inc.

 With the help of articulate and absorbing talking heads like Michael Pollan and Eric Schlosser, Kenner does a fine job of compartmentalizing and breaking down the omnivorous tangled web of inter-related and reluctantly complicit players in the—forgive the pun—food chain.
 No one's blameless, from the farmers that work at the pleasure and the mercy of Big Business to the consumers that buy cheap junk food instead of higher priced "quality" foods because of the manufactured abundance and price difference.

-If any of these vague implications seem shocking or surprising, they shouldn't be.
-Half of Food Inc.'s struggle to shake its viewer out of its complaisance is won by its acknowledgment of the simple fact that they're primarily appealing to those privileged with the opportunity to educate themselves and, more importantly, to opt out of such a rigged system.
-The complicity of politicians that represent the organization they're meant to regulate is crucial, but is hardly just a matter of people being duped by faceless corporations.
+If any of these vague implications seem shocking or surprising, they shouldn’t be.
+Half of Food Inc.’s struggle to shake viewers out of their complaisance is won by its acknowledgment of the simple fact that they’re primarily appealing to those privileged with the opportunity to educate themselves and, more importantly, to opt out of such a rigged system.
+The complicity of politicians that represent the organization they’re meant to regulate is crucial, but is hardly just a matter of people being duped by faceless corporations.
 Food, Inc. provides a pat indictment of our own complicity, but one that is absorbing enough in its multifaceted presentation that it actually makes you want to learn more.